Search

 The larger diameter of these fibers can create a prickling sensation, leading to discomfort.
 In contrast, the ultra-fine fibers of Merino wool bend more quickly when they come into contact with the skin, significantly reducing, if not eliminating, the itchiness typically associated with wool garments.

-The softness of Merino wool not only enhances its wearability but also expands its applicability.
+The softness of Merino wool enhances its wearability and expands its applicability.
 It becomes suitable for many clothing items, particularly those intended for direct skin contact, such as base layers, underwear, and socks.

 This softness, combined with Merino wool’s inherent moisture-wicking and temperature-regulating properties, makes it an ideal fabric for garments that provide comfort and performance in various conditions.